 - Deliver reusable materials to a ‘swap shop’ or ‘free shed’ at a local transfer station

 Materials can often be donated to local nonprofit reuse stores such as Boston Building Resources, EcoBuilding Bargains, or Habitat for Humanity ReStores.
 These stores accept donated materials that their customers (typically owners of residential properties) are likely to be interested in purchasing.
 Hence, reuse stores are a good outlet to consider for residential renovation or demolition projects, or a project that might contain materials that are often used in residences, such as hotels.
 Nonprofit reuse stores help divert reusable materials from disposal while also offering their customers access to affordably-priced building materials.
+Refer to Figure 1 to find non-profit reuse outlets in your area.

 In many cases, a tax deduction can be taken when usable materials are donated to a nonprofit.
 To determine what materials are deductible, and how to determine their value, see IRS Publication 523 – Charitable Contributions and IRS Publication 561 – Determining the Value of Donated Property.